dimitertodorov/hpsa_public_scripts/README.md

 * Specify as options to the program.
 Using -u and -p
 * Use the environment variables **SA_USER** and **SA_PWD**
 * Inherit permissions from the Global Shell under which the user is running.
+* Inherit the permissions of the Server from which it is running.
+This usually means you can only edit the server itself.

 Most scripts here use the following code to perform the authentication.
 ```python